-Whether it’s fondue night or game day, this beer cheese dip for pretzels will have all of your guests talking!
-A flavorful dip made of all the right seasonings and your favorite beer is the perfect appetizer for any adult get-together!
+Beer cheese dip for pretzels will have all of your guests talking!
+A flavorful dip made of all the right seasonings and your favorite beer!
+It is the perfect cheese dip for any party, fondue night or game day!

 Beer cheese conjures up images of breweries and bars, but you can get an even better version in the comfort of your own home!
 The ingredients are very common, and it won’t even take half an hour to pull it together.